 It’s a season of contrasts and contradictions: bright, colored lights in the darkness, a charitable impulse in a selfish age, God in a stable.

 It’s a season of memories and reflection: memories of past Christmases, reflections on another year gone by.

 It’s a time for adding up, taking stock, for looking inside and looking ahead.

 It’s a season of stories and parables that outlast the flux of headlines and blaring broadcasts.
-The biblical flights to freedom and safety are played out again in lands that were hidden for nearly half a century behind a curtain of iron.

 For those who grow and provide food for the world, the stories and parables are meaningful indeed.
 People, in fact, are known by the fruits they produce.